Valencia to host Olympic Single-Hander sea-trials

 All nomination forms should be submitted no later than 11 February 2019.

-Following the Sea-trial phase, World Sailing’s Council will select the Equipment in 2019.
+Following the Sea-trial phase, World Sailing’s Council will select the Equipment no later than November 2019.

 Click here for the MNA sailor nomination form